lukso-network/lsp-smart-contracts/docs/ILSP7CappedSupply.md

-*Returns the number of decimals used to get its user representation.
-NOTE: This information is only used for _display_ purposes: it in no way affects any of the arithmetic of the contract, including {balanceOf} and {transfer}.*
+*Returns the number of decimals used to get its user representation If the contract represents a NFT then 0 SHOULD be used, otherwise 18 is the common value NOTE: This information is only used for _display_ purposes: it in no way affects any of the arithmetic of the contract, including {balanceOf} and {transfer}.*

 #### Returns